MickReich/chunking_cpp/README.md

 ## Documentation

-Generate and view the documentation:
+Generate and view the documentation locally:

 ```bash
 make docs